 NCD crisis increases the vulnerability of Fijians

-The COVID-19 Vaccine AstraZeneca effectively protects the vulnerable and Fijians with comorbidity issues against the Delta virus.
+The AstraZeneca vaccine effectively protects the vulnerable and Fijians with comorbidity issues against the Delta variant.

-Dr Devi says Fiji is seeing an increasing number of COVID cases daily, therefore, Fijians need to be protected.
+Dr Devi says Fiji is seeing an increase in the number of COVID cases daily, therefore, Fijians need to be protected.

 She adds the Non-Communicable Disease crisis is high in Fiji which increases the vulnerability of Fijians.